ViktorKob/portfolio/README.md

 # Plans for the future
 - [ ] Automated service level acceptance testing
+- [ ] Failover for services and red-green deployment of changes
 - [ ] Make Eureka and the clients AWS aware
 - [ ] Add OpenAPI 3 integration to the services
 - [ ] Add support for the build-in spring rest endpoints (info, health, mappings, metrics, etc.)